hafslundnett/hdd-style/README.md

 asdfasdf
 ## Versioning

-Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
+This project will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`